yamunarani-s/19CS302_Module_11/Ex no 51.md

-# EX 51 C program to reverse a string.
+azqaqza# EX 51 C program to reverse a string.
 ## DATE:
 ## AIM:
 To write a C program to reverse a string.